JohnRizkallah26/JohnRizkallah26/README.md

 I'm a recent Cybersecurity graduate from Southern New Hampshire University and a proud Navy veteran with 8 years of leadership and technical troubleshooting experience.
 My mission is to translate tactical discipline into cybersecurity excellence whether it's threat detection, incident response, or mentoring others through modular frameworks.

-## 🎯 Career Focus

-- Transitioning into cybersecurity analyst roles with a focus on SOC operations, threat hunting, and risk management.
-- Building a portfolio of hands-on labs, annotated documentation, and modular SOPs for federal and veteran-friendly teams.

 ## 🧾 Certifications